By Suzanne Rice, wife of COL Bill Rice, 1-15 Field Artillery, Camp Stanley, Korea

 The ultimate prize for the DivArty Stakes was to win the overall competition.
 The battery that earned this prize was named the Best Battery of the Division Artillery.
 Along with the designation of Best Battery, the winner of the competition became the Second Infantry Division Honor Battery.
 This was not just a ceremonial designation.
 With the awarding of the Best Battery prize came added responsibility: whenever there was any sort of official ceremony that included a salute in the Second Infantry Division or at the 8th Army Headquarters in Seoul, the honor battery would be called upon to attend the ceremony and perform the salute, normally a 21 gun salute.
 They not only would have to maintain their war-fighting standards, but they also had to practice for and travel to ceremonies throughout the Second Division.

 In September 1973, Alpha Battery, 1-15 FA was named the Best Battery of the Division Artillery.
-In this particular case, the Second Infantry Division Commander General Henry Emerson (The Gunfighter) decided to give the members of the battery a special treat.
+In this particular case, the Second Infantry Division Commander General Henry Emerson (The Gunfighter, USMA Class of 1947) decided to give the members of the battery a special treat.
 He offered them a chance to fly to Chejudo Island, which lies off the southern coast of Korea.
-There was a U. S. Army R & R (Rest and Recuperation) facility there at which the soldiers would stay for a week, as long as they could pay for their own flight from Seoul to Chejudo.
+There was a U. S. Army R & R (Rest and Recuperation) facility there in which the soldiers would stay for a week – if they could pay for their own flight from Seoul to Chejudo.
 The soldiers had several months to save up for the flight which would cost around $100.
 Their accommodations and tours upon arrival would be their prize for a job well done.
 The week chosen for the trip was Thanksgiving week of 1973.

 Most of the soldiers of Alpha Battery were able to save enough in the intervening months to take advantage of this once in a lifetime adventure.